 Extending Cash Runway

-Startups receive funding in stages (Seed, Series C, Series B, Series A), benefiting both the VCs and the entrepreneur.
+Startups receive funding in stages (Seed, Series A, Series B, Series C, etc.), benefiting both the VCs and the entrepreneur.
 VCs reduce their risk by introducing multiple yes/no and valuation checkpoints while the entrepreneur reduces dilution by raising successive rounds at higher valuations.

-Each funding round is designed to get the business to its next funding round, allowing the company to achieve tangible milestones of development.
+Each funding round is designed to get the business to its next funding round, allowing the company to achieve tangible development milestones.
 Funding rounds are typically designed to fund 12 to 24 months of operations.
-To help extend the cash runway of a business, venture debt can provide companies an extra 3 to 6 months of cushion in case of delays without increasing dilution.
+To help extend the cash runway of a business, venture debt can provide companies an extra cushion of cash in case of delays without significantly increasing dilution.